Health Tips

 Symptoms that show you are stressed

-Originally, stress is not an illness, but a reaction allowing us to defend ourselves against external attacks.
-Sometimes stress leads to exaggerated anticipations and responses.
+Stress is not originally an illness, but a reaction that allows us to defend ourselves against external aggressions.
+Sometimes stress can lead to exaggerated anticipations and responses.
 This is when stress can have negative effects on your daily life.
-This disorder can have an impact on both a psychological and physical level.
+This disorder can have both psychological and physical impacts.

 Read the article